What is Tolle Causum? Understanding the “Removal of the Cause” in Homeopathy

 In the study of Organon , the concept of Double or Complex Disease holds great clinical importance.
 This idea was clearly explained by Samuel Hahnemann in Aphorisms 40–42 of the Organon of Medicine.
 Understanding this concept helps homoeopathic physicians avoid suppression and improper treatment that may complicate a patient’s condition.
 Definition of Double Complex Disease … Read more

-What is Causa Occasionalis in Homoeopathy?
+What is Constitution in Homeopathy?